usmanert/oracle-suite/cmd/rpc-splitter/README.md

 - `eth_chainId`
 - `net_version`

-If the method requires a block number, the `newest` and `pending` tags will be replaced with the latest block number using the same algorithm as the `eth_blockNumber` endpoint.
-The `earliest` tag is not supported.
+If the method requires a block number, the newest and pending tags will be replaced with the latest block number using the same algorithm as the eth_blockNumber endpoint.
+The earliest tag is not supported.

 ## CORS

-It is possible to enable simple CORS support to allow using RPC-Splitter with tools such as Metamask.
-When CORS is enabled, then the `Access-Control-Allow-Origin` header will always equal the `Origin` header from the request.
+It is possible to enable basic CORS support, which allows the use of RPC-Splitter with tools like Metamask.
+When CORS is enabled, the `Access-Control-Allow-Origin` header will always match the `Origin` header from the request.

 ## Commands